 Through our human rights due diligence, the Group aims to build a system for receiving concerns and grievances from rights holders while engaging in dialogue with them.

-The Group has a whistleblowing system for the prevention and early detection of compliance violations.
+The Group has a global whistleblowing system (compliance hotline) for the prevention and early detection of compliance violations.
 This system enables any Group employee who has obtained information related to risks, including acts in violation of a law or regulation that have been or are about to be committed within the Company, to directly report the matter to and consult the Corporate Administration & Legal Division and the Human Resources Division, which are the divisions in charge of compliance, or an outside attorney.
-The system also receives human rights-related inquiries.
-This system also handles inquiries related to human rights.
 The system is open not only to officers, corporate auditors, and employees, but also to all parties with an interest in the Group's business activities, including the families of officers, corporate auditors, employees, retired employees, dispatch workers/subcontractors at our plants or other sites, and suppliers.
 Any and all information related to risks received through the whistleblowing system is immediately and periodically reported to the Company's corporate auditors, and important information is reported to the Company's Board of Directors if necessary.
 Our "Whistleblower Management Regulations" clearly stipulate that whistleblowers will not be subject to penalty and retaliation because of whistleblowing.
 We also have established disciplinary measures and strictly enforce them for those who violate the regulations.

 The Group has appointed several harassment counselors at each business site to fairly ascertain the facts in the event of an occurrence and to take prompt action to solve the issue.
 We have both male and female counselors.
 This hotline is available for everyone working for the Company (including employees, contract employees, part-timers, and dispatch workers/subcontractor employees), our customers, and employees of our business partners.